-The NHS Data Access Request Service (DARS) which is managed by NHS Digital offers clinicians, researchers and commissioners access to data that is held by NHS Digital in certain circumstances.
-The DARS team only share special categories of personal data to organisations that have the appropriate legal basis according to data protection laws and that such data sharing will be of benefit to health and social care.
-(199) There is a checklist, which individuals and organisations can use, to ensure they meet strict data governance standards required to access data.
-(200)
+The NHS Data Access Request Service (DARS), which is managed by NHS Digital, offers clinicians, researchers and commissioners the data that is required to help improve NHS services.
+The DARS team only share special categories of personal data to organisations that have the appropriate legal basis according to data protection laws and that such data sharing will be of benefit to health and social care.(200) There is a checklist, which individuals and organisations can use, to ensure they meet strict data governance standards required to access data.(201)

-The NHS Data Model and Dictionary provides a reference point for approved information standards to support health care activities within the NHS.
-The NHS Data Model and Dictionary is maintained and published by the NHS Data Model and Dictionary Service of NHS Digital.
+The NHS Data Model and Dictionary provides a reference point for approved content used in data sets, data collections and information standards to support health care activities within the NHS.
 It has been developed for everyone who is actively involved in the collection of data and the management of information in the NHS.
-(201) The content of the NHS Data Model and Dictionary is used across NHS IT systems, including in data warehouses, Patient Administration Systems, and reference data tables in the Secondary Uses Service within NHS England.
+(202) The content of the NHS Data Model and Dictionary is used across NHS IT systems, including in data warehouses, Patient Administration Systems, and reference data tables in the Secondary Uses Service within NHS England.

 The NHS Data Model and Dictionary Service uses the 'Big Data Institute Oxford University' who provide the 'Mauro Data Mapper tooling' and expertise to publish the NHS Data Model and Dictionary.
-(202) The Mauro Data Mapper (previously known as the Oxford Metadata Catalogue) is used to develop and maintain linked, versioned descriptions of data standards, datasets, and questionnaires.
+(203) The Mauro Data Mapper (previously known as the Oxford Metadata Catalogue) is used to develop and maintain linked, versioned descriptions of data standards, datasets, and questionnaires.
 These descriptions capture essential structure and context together with a detailed account of each variable, comprising: name, natural language definition, data type, and multiplicity.